RishabhVoid/RishabhVoid/README.md

 [Portfolio website](https://rishabhvoid.vercel.app/?view=about)

 ## About Me
-Hoi, this is me!
-Couple of years ago I started making plugins for games I was playing and found out I loved the process of making those plugins more than playing the games themselves.
-I love the process of creating things like ui's, robots, pieces of software and that is what got me into being a developer.
-I'm self taught and have been learning for quite a while and am proud to say I can make entire full stack applications by myself.
-I'm always down for any kind of collaboration and meeting people who work in this industry.
+Hello!
+A couple of years ago, I started making plugins for games I was playing and found out I loved the process of creating those plugins more than playing the games themselves.
+I enjoy designing UIs, building robots, and creating pieces of software, which led me to pursue a career as a developer.
+I am self-taught and have been learning for quite a while.
+I am proud to say that I can create entire full-stack applications independently.
+I am always open to collaborations and enjoy meeting people who work in this industry.

 ## Skills
 - Programming languages: TypeScript, JavaScript, Python, Rust (Still learning).